soulwing/pinject/README.md

 Note how we can just prepend the property names for the `RestClientBean` with the subpackage name.

+### Overriding Properties during Test Execution

+Properties placed on the classpath in `META-INF/beans.properties` override those specified elsewhere on the classpath.
+This allows you to easily target properties whose values you want to override by putting their fully-qualified names in a `META-INF/beans.properties` file with your test resources.
+For example, in a Maven project you could put your overrides in `src/test/resources/META-INF/beans.properties`.

 ### Overriding Properties in Java EE and Web Applications